pi-apps/pi-ruby/README.md

 pi = PiNetwork.new(api_key, wallet_private_seed)
 ```

-2. Create an A2U payment
+2. Create an app-to-user payment to one of your users

 ```ruby
 user_uid = "user_uid_of_your_app"
 payment_data = {